apexit13/IncidentHub/README.md

 - **Responder**: `read:incidents`, `manage:incidents`, `read:users`
 - **Viewer**: `read:incidents`, `read:users`

+### Authorization Model
+All roles require `read:users` permission to access user information endpoints.
+This ensures consistent access to responder names and assignment features across all user roles.

 ### API Configuration
 1. Create an API in Auth0 with identifier matching your `Auth0:Audience`
 2. Enable RBAC and Add Permissions in the Access Token